avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 }
 ```

-`MessageID` represents the VM-agnostic Warp message ID, while `BlockID` represents a block hash that nodes are willing to attest to via Warp signature. and could be ported as-is to AvalancheGo. `BlockID` can instead be generalized to represent a 32-byte hash over some data.
-Interpreting that hash is left to VMs.
-For example, `Hash` could represent a transaction hash that a node only signs on receiving a `HashSignatureRequest`.
+`MessageID` represents the VM-agnostic Warp message ID, while `BlockID` represents a block hash that nodes are willing to attest to via Warp signature.

-## Specificaiton
+## Specification

-We take the types currently defined in Subnet EVM and Coreth, modify them to not be EVM specific, and implement them as `AppRequest` message types will be defined as Protobuf specs.
-Corresponding `AppRequest` handlers will need to be implemented.
+Taking the types currently defined in Subnet EVM and Coreth as a starting point, we observe that `MessageSignatureRequest` represents a request for a signature over an existing (unsigned) Warp message, that the requested node is already aware of, and whose Warp message ID the requester knows ahead of time.
+On the other hand, `BlockSignatureRequest` represents a request for a signature over data that may not be represented as a Warp message by the requested node at request time, but rather would be used to construct a Warp message on the fly.

+`MessageSignatureRequest` accepts a Warp message ID, which is derived from an existing Warp message.
+We assume that the requested node is able to map the Warp message ID to the full Warp message, and return the signature.

 ```
 message MessageSignatureRequest {
-	bytes message_id = 1;
+	bytes warp_message_id = 1;
 }
 ```

+`SignatureRequest` accepts arbitrary bytes that the requested node signs directly, if it is willing to do so.
+The bytes effectively represent a serialized unsigned Warp message that the requested node may not already be aware of a priori.
+For instance, if the requester wishes to construct a Warp message attesting to an arbitrary on-chain event, the node will not generally already have a corresponding Warp message constructed.
+In such cases, the `SignatureRequest` message type may be used to construct Warp messages, starting with gathering signatures.

 ```
-message HashSignatureRequest struct {
+message SignatureRequest struct {
-	bytes hash = 1;
+	bytes data = 1;
 }
 ```